shabicha/ProTech/readme.md

-#  Co-ML Sample App
+#  CoreML Sample App
-An MVP demo of using an .mlmodel from Co-ML to show live classification results.
-It opens up a camera view and shows the top classification result.
+An starter app that takes a CoreML (.mlmodel) file and can display live classification results from camera input.

 ## Instructions
-1. Get an exported .mlmodel from the Co-ML app
+1. Import model & point to model class
+* Export the model from Co-ML and download the .mlmodel file to your computer
-2. Drag the .mlmodel file into the file directory of this app.
+* Drag the .mlmodel file into the starter app (under the `1-Model` folder)
+* In `PredictionStatus,` set `modelObject` to the name or your model.
+For example, a model named `Produce.mlmodel` would be `var modelObject = Produce()`

+2. Edit Data (JSON & Swift)
+* Decide what type of information you want to appear in the app for each label.
+See `2-Data > mydata.json` as an example.
-3. Edit `Data > mydata.json` with the labels in your project
+* Edit `2-Data > mydata.json` with the labels in your classifier and any associated data you want to appear (e.g., replace “water” or “emoji” with your custom content)
-4. If needed, edit `Data > ClassifierData.swift` to include the same structure as any edits you made to `mydata.json`
-4. Run on device to view the demo.
-4. To stylize, you can edit the contents of `ContentView` (look for the TODO comment)
+* in `2-Data > Classification.swift`, edit based on the format of the data in your JSON file (change names of keys and provide type for value)

+2. Edit UI
+* Classification UI: Edit `3-UI > PredictionResultView.swift` based on the content you want to appear when the classifier identifies an object
+* Launch screen: `3-UI > LaunchScreenView.swift` to customize the launch screen contents